-If a driver is not available for your Windows version, you can try running it in compatibility mode.
+If a driver is not available for your Windows version, you can try running an driver for an older Windows version in compatibility mode.
 For example, say we are running Windows 10, but the Dell installer for the Bluetooth module is suited only for Windows 7.
 If there is no Windows 10 driver available, we run the Windows 7 installer as follows:

 - Right-click the downloaded installer file.

 - In the file properties dialog box, select the Compatibility tab.